moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/parallel_containers.rst

 .. image:: ./_static/images/fallbacks.png

 | A fallback container executes child stages in order until one of them returns success or all stages return failure.
-| Example - Plan with different solvers until we get successful solutions.
+| Example - Plan with different solvers one at a time until we get a successful solution.

 .. code-block:: c++